FREE INITIAL CONSULT

 120 days may seem like a lot of time now, but all the back and forth can eat up valuable time.
 With Divergent family Law, you’ll have the professional assistance you need to keep the process moving.

-Are all divorce cases settled by the court?
+Are all divorce cases settled by court?

 Most Wisconsin divorce cases are resolved outside of the courtroom through attorney-assisted mediation and settlement agreements.
 Our experienced divorce attorneys will help you and your spouse come to mutual agreements regarding finances, cohabitation, child support and more.